Paul St-Pierre Plamondon: Political beginnings

 In 2016, Plamondon was a candidate in the 2016 Parti Québécois leadership race, finishing fourth with 6.84% support.
 One of his main commitments during this race was to reconnect the party with all Québécois people.
 Plamondon opposed holding a referendum on sovereignty during a PQ government's first mandate.

-On October 23, 2016, the leader of the Parti Québécois (PQ), Jean-François Lisée, announced the appointment of Pierre Plamondon to the position of Special Advisor to the leader.
+On October 23, 2016, the leader of the Parti Québécois (PQ), Jean-François Lisée, announced the appointment of Paul St-Pierre Plamondon to the position of Special Advisor to the leader.
 In this role, Plamondon recommended consulting the people of Québec on the renewal of the party and drafting, at the end of this process, a report and recommendations on the relaunch of the PQ.
-The open consultation was mostly aimed at the business community, particularly entrepreneurs and other professionals, members of Québec’s diversity, and those under the age of 40.
+The open consultation was mostly aimed at the business community, particularly entrepreneurs and other professionals, members of Québec's diversity, and those under the age of 40.
 After 162 consultations with more than 3,600 people, he tabled a report with 156 recommendations in April 2017.
+Within the report, it stated to "refocus on an inclusive nationalism," and to "redefine nationalism to distance it from populism and intolerance."
 At the PQ National Congress in September 2017, 44 recommendations were accepted by the PQ National Executive Council.
 The majority of the other recommendations were adopted at the extraordinary PQ convention in Trois-Rivières in November 2019.

 As the candidate for the Parti Québécois in the county of Prévost in the 2018 Quebec general election, Plamondon faced former Quebec Liberal Party minister Marguerite Blais, who now represented the Coalition Avenir Québec.
 During this local election campaign, Plamondon prioritized the environment, the quality of public services and support for families.
 Presented as a star contestant, he was defeated by Marguerite Blais.

 Leader of the Parti Québécois

+42nd Quebec Legislature

 On January 28, 2020, he officially announced his candidacy for the leadership of the Parti Québécois.
 He won the leadership race on October 9, 2020, with 56% of the vote in the third round.
 Plamondon this time unlike in 2016, pledged to hold a sovereignty referendum in the first mandate of a PQ government.